 Diagnostic testing: Administer tests like pulmonary function tests and blood gas analyses to evaluate lung function and blood oxygen and carbon dioxide levels.

-Treatment administration: Provide treatments such as chest physiotherapy, administer aerosol medications, and manage mechanical ventilators for patients on life support.
+Treatment administration: Provide chest physiotherapy, administer aerosol medications, and manage mechanical ventilators for patients on life support.

 Treatment planning: Develop and implement treatment plans for patients with respiratory conditions, often in consultation with physicians.

-Patient and family education: Teach patients how to use medications, equipment like inhalers or CPAP machines, and how to manage their condition.
+Patient and family education: Teach patients how to use medications and equipment such as inhalers or CPAP machines, and how to manage their condition.

 Emergency response: Provide critical care during emergencies, such as respiratory crises, and respond to urgent care calls.